 Join me in a guided meditation with your animals, found below.

 During the meditation I will share a few tips that will help you quiet your mind and relax your physical body allowing you to open your heart as well as your “ears” to understand what your animal companion is trying to tell you.

-*If you would like to develop your own unique ability and way to listen to and communicate with animals, please join me in an upcoming workshop or take part in the 2019 Monthly Meditation Group.
+*If you would like to develop your own unique ability and way to listen to and communicate with animals, please join me in the new On-Demand Beginning Animal Communication Workshop, other upcoming workshops and/or join the Monthly 2020 Animal Meditation & Healing Group.
 Details and updates are in the Animal Paradise newsletter.